daviebadger/books/README.md

 # Davie's Technical Books

-My technical books of tools I have been using:
+My technical books of software I have been using:

 * [reStructuredText](restructuredtext/restructuredtext.rst)
 * [YAML](yaml/yaml.rst)